qcif/daff-biosecurity-wf2/README.md

 [assess.py](https://github.com/qcif/daff-biosecurity-wf2/blob/main/scripts/src/coverage/assess.py).

 1. **Setup** (see [targets.py](https://github.com/qcif/daff-biosecurity-wf2/blob/main/scripts/src/coverage/targets.py))
     1. A list of target taxa is generated from candidate species, PMIs and TOIs
     1. TaxIDs are extracted for each target taxon
     1. GBIF records are extracted for each target taxon
 1. **Occurrence maps** are drawn (see [maps.py](https://github.com/qcif/daff-biosecurity-wf2/blob/main/scripts/src/gbif/maps.py))
 1. **Generate tasks**: a list of analysis tasks (targets x 3 analyses) is generated for threading
 1. **Thread tasks** - for each target taxon:
     1. **5.1** - DB coverage of target taxon.
 How many records are in the reference database for the target taxon?
     1. **5.2** - DB coverage of species in target genus (only applies to targets at rank genus or species).
     1. **5.3** - DB coverage of species in target genus, limited to the sample country of origin (declared in metadata.csv input)
 1. Collect results from threads and write to `db_coverage.json`

+## P6 Report generation

+This script reads in outputs generated throughout the workflow and generates a final HTML report which aims to provide all the analytical results required by the user.

 ## Throttling API requests